 As seen in:

-Bear in mind, you’re in for a job in a fast-paced environment.
-You’ll quickly fall behind if you’re unable to provide great customer service, think on your feet, and multitask for extended periods of time during evening rush hours.
+You’re in for a job in a fast-paced environment.
+And you’ll quickly fall behind if you cannot provide great customer service and multitask for extended periods of time during evening rush hours.

 But you still need to land the job in the first place.